marrialynch/ComputerSystems_Project1_Kernel/Project 2/README.md

 To awaken a thread in semaphore's buffer, increase the available space counter, and check if space number is valid.

 ## Test
+We tested our project by altering the variables tNum, maxStairs, and maxBatch.
+These three variables dictate how many threads are run in total, at once, and in the same direction.
+A few of the many test cases we used were with tNum of 20, 200, and 2000.
+At a tNum of 2000 we altered maxStairs and maxBatch from the original 6 and 10, to 10 and 100.

 ## Free of deadlock and starvation

+Starvation is prevented by our maxBatch variable.
+Say 1000 threads were trying to go from A to B and 1 was trying to go from B to A. Instead of that 1 having to wait for all the 1000 to go through, it will only have to wait for a maxBatch amount to go through.

+Deadlocks require 4 conditions to be satisfied: mutual exclusion, hold and wait, no preemption, and circular wait.
+Our code prevents this through eliminating the possibility of holding and waiting.

 ## Turnaround Time and Response Time